DreamingRaven/nemesyst/README.md

 *please note, the majority of single run scripts (such as data pre-processing) are done synchronously and in a single threaded manner.
 The TensorFlow and certain C++ implementations for the model building which may need to be repeated will however not be single threaded and may not be calculated synchronously.

----Rework Me---

-Incredibly important note:
-    In (your chosen installed directory)/OpenRecSyst/CMakeLists.txt:Line(14):set(MLPACK_LIBRARIES x)
-    this 'x' needs to be replaced with the compiled binary object location.
-E.G on linux x = /usr/lib/libmlpack.so